FrancescoPeracchia/UAV_External-Wrench-Estimation-in-Multi-rotor-UAVs/README.md

 We tested the external wrench estimation and contact detection, in the following cases:

--in presence of wind action only
+- in presence of wind action only
--in presence of a continuous contact action but in absence of wind action -in presence of a continuous contact action and of wind action -in presence of wind action and not uniformly distributed load mass
+- in presence of a continuous contact action but in absence of wind action

-- George Washington
-- John Adams
-- Thomas Jefferson
+- in presence of a continuous contact action and of wind action
+- in presence of wind action and not uniformly distributed load mass